 Multiplex has a reputation for delivering high quality and complex projects managed by fully integrated project teams.
 As a 21st century global player, the company was keen to update its intranet to respond to changing needs.

 As part of a company-wide digital transformation program, Multiplex wanted to upgrade its old intranet platform which was no longer fit for purpose.
-It was essential that the new intranet platform was built on top of on-premise SharePoint 2016.
+It was essential that the new intranet platform was built on top of on-premises SharePoint 2016.

 Phased implementation of Valo Intranet